 I’ve always felt there is something so magical about this time of the year with the sparkling lights, warm fires, and hot cocoa (or wine).
 I love Christmas.
 I love the decorations, the shopping, the carols, and the celebration of Jesus’ birth.

 Each year you can often find me prancing around the house, with a grin on my face, singing, “it’s the most wonderful time of the year.”

 Here is the thing, though: for many, many people, it’s not.

 For different reasons, the holidays can be an incredibly painful time.

-Not everyone has good holiday memories.
+Not everyone has beautiful holiday memories full of good cheer.
 For people who grew up in dysfunctional and chaotic homes, there may not be those fond memories of waking up to an exciting Christmas morning.
 There may not be memories of cuddling up on the couch watching How the Grinch Stole Christmas.
 Memories of the holidays may look a lot different and include violence, neglect, screaming, and anger.
 And so each year when the rest of the world appears holly-jolly, it can be a harsh reminder of all they’ve endured and why they don’t feel the joy of this season like others do.

 Also, if this holiday season is a hard one for you, give some grace to yourself.
 You don’t have to do all the holiday things.
 If you need to get away and go to Mexico instead of hosting your annual Christmas party, do it.
 There is always next year.
-If you need to sit out the caroling, the Christmas card, the decorating, the volunteering, that’s OK.
+If you need to sit out the caroling, the Christmas card sending, the decorating, the volunteering, that’s okay.
 Take care of you.

 I hope and pray you will be able to find peace and comfort during this season, and that a different part of the year will be the most wonderful time for you.